Job Chapter 9

 Job was saying, even if he had challenged God and God answered him, he would know that it had been the will of God all long.
 It would not have been the challenge of Job, but the will of God.

 Job 9:17 “For he breaketh me with a tempest, and multiplieth my wounds without cause.”

-“God” that is, “would not be likely patiently to hear my justification, and calmly to weigh it, when he is already overwhelming me with his wrath.
+“God” that is, “would not likely be patient to hear my justification, and calmly weigh it, when he is already overwhelming me with his wrath.
 Breaking and crushing me (compare Gen. 3:15), where the same word is used with a very storm of calamity.”
 The sentiment can scarcely be justified, since it breathes something of a stubborn or disobedient spirit.
 But this only shows that Job was not yet” made perfect through sufferings” (Heb.
 2:10).